 ''A warning has been issued to all cells and local committees by the Kerala Provincial Committee of the Communist Party of India to be on the lookout for a CPI member who has suddenly disappeared, and he is now evidenced to be an agent of the Central Intelligence Bureau, Government of India.
 He was an active and very popular CPI worker among the students of the United State of Travancore and Cochin.
 He was frequently seen in student hostels and popular eating places.
 CPI members admired him for his dramatic escapes from near police arrests with other party members,'' the document reads.

 However, it is not clear who was the informant. mathrubhumi.com spoke to some leaders from both CPM and CPI regarding this but none could shed much light on the person who turned out to be a spy for Union Govt and possibly the CIA itself.
 "Those who were arrested suffered hell in police custody.
 They were beaten for 87 days until the day they were finally shifted from Aluva sub-jail.
-My father never discussed much about the incident, so it is hard to explain everything that happened during the time," N M Pearson, a left political observer and son of N K Madhavan, who was one of the main accused in the Edappally police station case, shared his recollections about the incident. '' I have no idea about the leader who acted as an informant to the intelligence bureau, '' added Pearson.
+My father never discussed much about the incident, so it is hard to explain everything that happened during the time," N M Pearson, a left political observer and son of N K Madhavan, whose arrest caused the Edappally police station attack, shared his recollections about the incident. '' I have no idea about the leader who acted as an informant to the intelligence bureau, '' added Pearson.
 Prominent writer N S Madhavan, who has referred to the police station attack in some of his writings told mathrubhumi.com that he didn't have any exact information on the CPI leader described by the CIA.
 M L Sajeevan, son of M M Lawrence (Lawrence is the only surviving leader of the team that attacked the police station), said that he too was not aware of such an informant.

 The communists in Kerala had alleged that the CIA played a key role in setting the communal forces in Kerala up against the party through 'Vimochana Samaram' (Liberation Struggle).
 The struggle is largely credited to have been the raison d'être for the fall of the first EMS Namboodiripad government in Kerala.
 The role of the CIA in various struggles in India was also mentioned by Daniel Patrick Moynihan, the American ambassador to India (1973–75) in his book "A Dangerous Place".